Anderson-RC/smart-trello-mcp-server/README.md

 **3. Permission errors**
 - Verify your Trello token has access to the boards/cards you're trying to modify
 - Some operations require `write` scope, not just `read`

+### Board allowlists (Security)
+- The server enforces a board allowlist via `TRELLO_ALLOWED_BOARDS`.
+Provide a comma-separated list of board names that the MCP is permitted to access.
+- `resolveBoardId` checks this list before making Trello API calls, so any disallowed board requests fail fast with an "Access Denied" message.
+- Combine `TRELLO_ALLOWED_BOARDS` with `TRELLO_DEFAULT_BOARD` to lock the MCP to a single board (e.g., both set to `"MCP Test Board"`).

 ## 📄 License